Edit

 The solution is to configure the antivirus program to be less aggressive, at least for files in the AppData\Roaming\xPacks and AppData\Local\Caches\xPacks folders.

 If this is not possible, temporarily disable the antivirus program.
+Or switch to a better operating system.

 Yes, due to an unfortunate Apple decision, this folder is hidden for regular browsing in Finder.